ericfranz/ericfranz.github.io/_posts/2018-10-31-ruby_home_and_getpwnam.markdown

 /home/efranz
 ```

 What is happening?
-Lets peekat the implementation of `Dir.home`.
+Lets peek at the implementation of `Dir.home`.

 ```
 $ ruby --version